 On November 16, 2020, the Commission granted the Joint Motion to Excuse Witnesses.
-The Commission canceled the evidentiary hearing and accepted into evidence the testimony and exhibits of witnesses Matzen, Campbell, Hinson, Brookmire, and Beasley, and the Public Staff testimony of witnesses Maness, Lawrence, and Li.
+The Commission canceled the hearing and accepted into evidence the testimony and exhibits of witnesses Matzen, Campbell, Hinson, Brookmire, and Beasley, and the Public Staff testimony of witnesses Maness, Lawrence, and Li.
+The testimony and exhibits were accepted into evidence.